bluelibs/runner/README.md

 });
 ```

-Then your tests can now be cleaner:
+Then your tests can now be cleaner, as you can use `overrides` and a wrapper resource to mock your task.

 ```ts
 describe("app", () => {